Benefits of breastfeeding

 Benefits of breastfeeding – Transcript

-And there have been some amazing, very recent studies that are pointing to the importance of the early attachment that breastfeeding facilitates between mothers and babies.
-We know that breastfeeding and all this close, responsiveness, which breastfeeding affords, helps to develop your baby’s brain and increases your baby’s assurance and confidence, and there are studies even pointing to babies becoming more secure adults because of the early breastfeeding experience.
+And there have been some amazing, very recent studies that are pointing to the importance of the early attachment that breastfeeding facilitates between mothers and babies (skin to skin) We know that breastfeeding and all this close, responsiveness, which breastfeeding affords, helps to develop your baby’s brain and increases your baby’s assurance and confidence, and there are studies even pointing to babies (in the future) becoming more secure adults because of the early breastfeeding experience.

-And as I’ve mentioned before, those antibodies will protect your baby from illness for as long as you breastfeed.
-Unfortunately, formula, which is modified cows’ milk, and has been through a specific pasteurisation process, does not offer any of that protection at all.
+And as I’ve mentioned before, those antibodies will protect your baby from illness for as long as you breastfeed – and unfortunately, formula, which is modified cows’ milk, and has been through a specific pasteurisation process, does not offer any of that protection at all.

 So what about health benefits for you as a breastfeeding mother?
 We know that breastfeeding can greatly reduce your risk of breast cancer, even where there’s a family history.
 And it can reduce your risk of other cancers, like ovarian, or womb cancer.
 It can reduce the risk of osteoporosis, where you get fractures.
 It seems that breastfeeding causes your bone density to increase – once you finish that period of lactation, that bone density is stronger.

 The early days of breastfeeding will help to contract your uterus back to its normal size again, and this in effect prevents what they call postpartum haemorrhage, so it can stop you from having a big bleed afterwards, and that is normal in biology.
 And because of the lack of periods with breastfeeding, this also reduces your risk of anaemia.